darioblanco/saltstack-example/README.md

 Start the virtual machines

-> $ vagrant up salmaster webserver
+> $ vagrant up saltmaster webserver

 They should have been automatically provisioned, if you want to reprovision the webserver, just type